Constitution

 • Be responsible to conduct Department meetings.

-• Attend meetings that require a representative form the Department.
+• Attend meetings that require a representative from the Department.

 A quorum of at least 1/2 of the In-Residence Faculty shall be necessary for the conduct of business with a vote.
 Presence or absence of T/TT faculty on leave, FERPing faculty not in residence and lecturers will not be taken into account in determining a quorum.